tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 Students can also *write* SQL queries themselves without having to install any database.
 Everything runs *in* the browser, as soon as the students see the question they can start honing their SQL abilities.

 The benefit for the students is high: in these questions, the students have to **apply** their knowledge.
-Multiple-choice questions on the other hand may lead students to *think* that they know how a concept is applied, but since this perception is never challenged, this potential misconception may never be uncovered.
+They realize very quickly when they are unable to do so (unlike in the multiple-choice setting).

 ASQ is not only demanding of the student, it is also very demanding of the instructor: as soon as the students hit *submit* I get to see the all submissions on my instructor screen, which is really a non-trivial dashboard: